Autoland: Emergency autoland

 Garmin Aviation started studying an emergency autoland feature in 2001 and launched the program in 2010 with more than 100 employees, investing around $20 million.

 Flight tests began in 2014 with 329 test landings completed in a Cessna 400 Corvalis and another 300 landings in other aircraft.

-The feature is activated by a guarded red button on Garmin G3000 avionics, evaluating winds, weather and fuel reserves to select a suitable diversion airport and taking over the aircraft controls to land, it advises the ATC and displays instructions to occupants.
+The feature is activated by a guarded red button on Garmin G3000 avionics.
+It evaluates winds, weather and fuel reserves to select a suitable diversion airport and takes over the aircraft controls to land.
+In addition, it advises ATC of the feature's intentions and displays instructions to occupants.

 A Piper M600 single-engine turboprop aircraft began flight tests in early 2018 and completed more than 170 landings to seek pending FAA certification, which it achieved in 2020.